- Elsewhere in paradox space, we examine another planet, forgotten by time. But we will strive to remember. What was this planet's name?

 ♋ Karkat Vantas ♋

-TYPES WITH PUNCTUATION AND ALL CAPS, ALL THE TIME, AND PAYS METICULOUS ATTENTION TO OWN SPELLING AND GRAMMAR.
+TYPES WITH PUNCTUATION AND ALL CAPS, ALL THE TIME, AND PAYS METICULOUS ATTENTION TO SPELLING AND GRAMMAR.

 ABUSES PEOPLE IN OVERLY ELABORATE WAYS, AND OCCASIONALLY USES NUBBY HORNED EMOTES D:B